kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 }
 ```

-2. An empty file called ``ssh``.
-This will enable the ssh port in pi.
+The ``ssh`` file should be empty.
+This will enable incoming ssh connections into pi.

 These two files will setup the config during boot and then will be deleted during boot.